For all us able-bodied (read: walking around on two legs) folk, this listicle is for us.

-Yup, he was in a wheelchair.
+Yup, he is in a wheelchair.

 I had so many questions, but I didn’t ask for fear of embarrassing him or myself.
 Due to not asking the hot guy in a wheelchair what the proper rules-of-the-road were for interacting with him, there was a handful of funny but mostly awkward moments.

 For example, while he was laying on his bed some months later, I jumped into his manual wheelchair to pull off what I envisioned to be an awesome wheelie.
 He didn’t have the chance to warn me not to lean back in it to prevent tumbling over backward.
 So, with my feet flailing in the air, my head bounced off the hard wood floor.
 And because I’m a very fair-skinned red head, I couldn’t even play it off as though I wasn’t embarrassed because I was beet red as I scraped my graceful self off his floor.